 Color of Gatorade bath

-Another fun prop is betting on the color of Gatorade that the winning team will pour on its head coach.
+Another fun prop is betting on the color of Gatorade the winning team will pour on its head coach.
 The Gatorade bath is a tradition that every winning team adheres to.
-Popular colors will have shorter odds while more unique colors will have longer odds.
+Popular colors will have shorter odds, while more unique colors will have longer odds.